When creating an API poller, your first step is selecting one of the following methods for the request.

 POST sends data to an API to create or update a resource

 Unlike the GET method that requests data from an external API, the POST method is used to send changes to an API endpoint.
 These requests typically include additional data in the message body, as opposed to GET request that may include all necessary details in the request URL.

 POST requests usually require authentication by the external API.
-For example, you can use standard Orion Platform account credentials to send GET requests that retrieve data from the Orion Platform API (perhaps to retrieve a list of available nodes), but you need Node Management rights for the Orion Platform to send a POST request (for example, to add a node), as defined on the Manage Accounts page.
+For example, you can use standard SolarWinds Platform account credentials to send GET requests that retrieve data from the SolarWinds Platform API (perhaps to retrieve a list of available nodes), but you need Node Management rights for the SolarWinds Platform to send a POST request (for example, to add a node), as defined on the Manage Accounts page.

 POST requests supply additional data to the target in the message body, not the URL.
 Credentials, if configured for an API poller, are sent in a separate Header file.

 Note the following details about API poller requests:

 - Allow time for responses.
 The larger the data set, the longer the response time.